chall32/chall32.github.io/_posts/2022-06-28-vsphere-compliance-with-vro.md

 ### Activating Compliance Standard to Apply to vSphere
 Next we need to select a compliance standard baseline to which we require our environment to conform to.
-From the vRealise Operations console, select **Optimise > Compliance**.
+From the vRealize Operations console, select **Optimise > Compliance**.
 As you can see from below, there are several built in Regulatory Standards / Benchmarks available to choose from.
 These include:

 - CIS Security Standards
 - DISA Security Standards